Does Ashwagandha Cause Acne?

 Non-inflammatory Acne or Comedonal Acne

 This type, which includes conditions like whiteheads and blackheads, emerges when pores clog and sebum accumulates.
-Any claim suggesting ashwagandha’s direct role in non-inflammatory acne is largely anecdotal.
+While many ask, “does ashwagandha cause acne?” any claim suggesting its direct role in non-inflammatory acne is largely anecdotal.
 Rigorous scientific studies are needed to provide clarity.

 Acne’s complexity arises from genetics, environment, and personal factors.
 With the increasing interest in holistic wellness, ashwagandha’s potential influence on acne is under scrutiny.